 Response options: 1 (strongly disagree) to 7 (strongly agree)

+Social Pressure Subscale

-My friends would not mind if my partner and I broke up.
+1. My friends would not mind if my partner and I broke up.
+(REVERSE)

+5. It would be difficult for my friends to accept it if I ended the relationship with my partner.

+8. My family really wants this relationship to work.

+17. My family would not care if I ended this relationship.
+(REVERSE)

+Alternative Financial Status Subscale

-If we ended this relationship, I would feel fine about my financial status.
+2. If we ended this relationship, I would feel fine about my financial status.
+(REVERSE)

+7. I would not have trouble supporting myself should this relationship end.
+(REVERSE)

+13. I would not have any problem with meeting my basic financial needs for food, shelter, and clothing without my partner.
+(REVERSE)

+Termination

-The steps I would need to take to end this relationship would require a great deal of time and effort.
+3. The steps I would need to take to end this relationship would require a great deal of time and effort.

+6. It would be relatively easy to take the steps needed to end this relationship.
+(REVERSE)

+15. The process of ending this relationship would require many difficult steps.

+Concern for Partner’s Welfare (CPW)

-I could not bear the pain it would cause my partner to leave them even if I really wanted to.
+4. I could not bear the pain it would cause my partner to leave them even if I really wanted to.

-It would be difficult for my friends to accept it if I ended the relationship with my partner.

-It would be relatively easy to take the steps needed to end this relationship.

-I would not have trouble supporting myself should this relationship end.

-My family really wants this relationship to work.
+16. If I really felt I had to leave this relationship, I would not be slowed down by concerns for how well my partner would do without me.
+(REVERSE)

+Availability

-I would have trouble finding a suitable partner if this relationship ended.
+9. I would have trouble finding a suitable partner if this relationship ended.

-I believe there are many people who would be happy with me as their spouse or partner.
+10. I believe there are many people who would be happy with me as their spouse or partner.
+(REVERSE)

-I have put a number of tangible, valuable resources into this relationship.

-Though it might take awhile, I could find another desirable partner if I wanted or needed to.
+12. Though it might take awhile, I could find another desirable partner if I wanted or needed to.
+(REVERSE)

-I would not have any problem with meeting my basic financial needs for food, shelter, and clothing without my partner.
+Investments

+11. I have put a number of tangible, valuable resources into this relationship.

-I have put very little money into this relationship.
+14. I have put very little money into this relationship.
+(REVERSE)

-The process of ending this relationship would require many difficult steps.

-If I really felt I had to leave this relationship, I would not be slowed down by concerns for how well my partner would do without me.

-My family would not care if I ended this relationship.
+Dedication

-My relationship with my partner is more important to me than almost anything in my life.
+18. My relationship with my partner is more important to me than almost anything in my life.

-I want this relationship to stay strong no matter what rough times we encounter.
+19. I want this relationship to stay strong no matter what rough times we encounter.

-I like to think of my partner and me more in terms of “us” and “we” than “me” and “him” or “her”
+20. I like to think of my partner and me more in terms of “us” and “we” than “me” and “them”

-I think a lot about what it would be like to be dating someone other than my partner.
+21. I think a lot about what it would be like to be dating someone other than my partner.
+(REVERSE)

-My relationship with my partner is clearly part of my future life plans.
+22. My relationship with my partner is clearly part of my future life plans.

-My career (or jobs, studies, homemaking, childrearing, etc.) is more important to me than my relationship with my partner.
+23. My career (or jobs, studies, homemaking, childrearing, etc.) is more important to me than my relationship with my partner.
+(REVERSE)

-I do not want to have a strong identity as a couple with my partner.
+24. I do not want to have a strong identity as a couple with my partner.
+(REVERSE)

-I may not want to be with my partner a few years from now.
+25. I may not want to be with my partner a few years from now.
+(REVERSE)

+Note: Item 20 modified to use gender-neutral pronouns.

-Conflict Tactics Scale Revised – 40 items
+Conflict Tactics Scale Revised – 50 items